El Bulli

-El Bulli ([əl ˈβuʎi]) was a restaurant near the town of Roses, Spain, run by chef Ferran Adrià, later joined Albert Adrià, and renowned for its modernist cuisine.
+El Bulli ([əl ˈβuʎi]) was a restaurant near the town of Roses, Spain, run by chef Ferran Adrià, later joined by Albert Adrià, and renowned for its modernist cuisine.
 Established in 1964, the restaurant overlooked Cala Montjoi, a bay on the Costa Brava of Catalonia.
 El Bulli held three Michelin stars and was described as "the most imaginative generator of haute cuisine on the planet" in 2006.
 The restaurant closed 30 July 2011 and relaunched as El Bulli Foundation, a center for culinary creativity.

 Restaurant

 The restaurant had a limited season: the PIXA season, for example, ran from 15 June to 20 December.
 Bookings for the next year were taken on a single day after the closing of the current season.
 It accommodated only 8,000 diners a season, but got more than two million requests.
 The average cost of a meal was €250 (US$325).
 The restaurant itself had operated at a loss since 2000, with operating profit coming from El Bulli-related books and lectures by Adrià.
 As of April 2008, the restaurant employed 42 chefs.

 Restaurant magazine judged El Bulli to be No. 1 on its Top 50 list of the world's best restaurants for a record five times—in 2002, 2006, 2007, 2008 and 2009, and No. 2 in 2010.